schar/comp-sem/exercises/week4.md

 They do, which I prove below.
 The first two proofs are fairly straightforward.
-The proof of Associativity is considerably more involved, but you're encouraged to walk through it and appreciate at much as you can.
+The proof of Associativity is considerably more involved, but you're encouraged to walk through it and appreciate as much as you can.

 ``` {.haskell}